Mobile users - click to view the mobile version of this site.

 Yasuo Kobayashi (right) at the old Aikikai Hombu Dojo

-Another post-war student from the 1950's, Yasuo Kobayashi, related some similar incidents that occured around 1958:
+Another post-war student from the 1950’s, Yasuo Kobayashi, related some similar incidents that occurred around 1958:

 About this time there were the following incidents.
 People came from the countryside suddenly demanding an Aikido 10th dan license.
 This was because in the old days, when O-Sensei was teaching in the local areas, he would notice someone who, for just a moment, seemed to understand, and he’d say, "Oh, this guy’s got it.
 I’ll give him a 10th dan.""
 It seemed he would easily say things like, "You’re great!
 Let’s make you a 9th dan,"" to people who took him at his word, even though they may bave been only a 3rd or 4th dan.
 That was one face of O-Sensei.
 He’d just say something like, "You’re a 9th dan or 10th dan,"" When I was younger, O-Sensei told me, too, many times, that I was a 9th or 10th dan.
 The other uchideshi were also “promoted” to 9th or 10th dan many times.